-To start with, it is important to be clear and concise in conveying information while knowing your audience, and paying attention to feedback and acting on it as appropriate.
+To start with, it is important to be clear and concise in conveying information while knowing your audience, paying attention to feedback, and acting on it as appropriate.

 No matter how well you think you’ve done conveying information, you need to ensure they understand the meaning of your message.
 Although this is elementary, what we often miss is the collateral meaning we convey.
 We must ensure such meaning is effective and healthy.

 For instance, if you convey you are large and in charge, your team may feel belittled and will pay more attention to those feelings than your message.
 They’ll likely miss the meaning you intended (unless your message is that you are large and in charge – something I strongly discourage).
 How you regard them and how you are with them will strongly impact your ability to effectively communicate.

 How do you keep people motivated despite obstacles or setbacks?